 –I find a lot of inspiration in looking at what the kitchen is doing and I talk a lot with my colleagues.
 I also get a lot of inspiration by walking down to Kungstorget to see what they are selling, mainly at the square.

 –I like the idea that during the few weeks when we have great strawberries here – we do various Strawberry things and then it goes away.
 I hope that more bars will start thinking that way.
 It's been around on the kitchen-side for a while.
 It's pretty easy to do something fresh and fruity based on a passion fruit that has been shipped all over the world.
-It's trickier and bigger challenge to do something fun out of an apple.
+It's trickier and a bigger challenge to do something fun out of an apple.

 Familjen is a west Swedish bistro and work according to season.
 It was natural to have the same approach in the bar.